fishfolk/fishfolk.org/content/blog/jumpy-migration-to-bones-framework/index.md

 is pretty much 100% custom.
 You're trying to put all your little sand particles on the screen in a way that is most efficient for that kind of game.
 Bevy isn't going to help you much at all with this kind of rendering, so in this case, a custom rendering backend for bones would be appropriate.
-This lets you get rendering efficiency while still hooking into Bones's modding features!
+This lets you get rendering efficiency while still hooking into Bones' modding features!

 While Bones emphasises simplicity over the powerhouse rendering features that Bevy offers, it will still let you stretch your rendering powers where necessary, with a little extra work, and we'll also be trying to